JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 MonetaryAmount roundedAmount = amt.with(rounding); // implicitly uses Monetary.getRounding(CurrencyUnit);
 ```

-Also you can access the default rounding for a given +CurrencyUnit+.
+Also you can access the default rounding for a given `CurrencyUnit`.
 By default this will return an arithmetic rounding
 based on the currency's _default fraction digits_, but it may also return a non standard rounding, where useful.

 _Access and apply default currency rounding._